Home / Mis-sold Pensions / SIPP Claims / Mis-Sold Pension Investments / Greyfriars Asset Management and Portfolio Six

 Speak to a claims handler for a free, no-obligation initial assessment to see if you can make a claim over Greyfriars.

-Greyfriars Asset Management timeline of events
+Greyfriars Asset Management Timeline Of Events

-2003 - Greyfriars Asset Management Created
+• Greyfriars Asset Management Created

 14 May 2003 saw the creation of Greyfriars Asset Management Limited Liability Partnership, registered in Leicester.

-2016 - Portfolio Six Revealed
+• Portfolio Six Revealed

 Due to investigative work done by Citywire, it was revealed that the portfolio had at least 3 high-risk investments inside, including two high-risk overseas property investment, and one car parking investments; generally non-standard and illquid underlying investments.

-2018 - Closure of Greyfriars DFM
+• Closure Of Greyfriars DFM

 In June 2018, Greyfriars closed their DFM branch (the part of the business that creates and manages investment portfolios).
 Some accounts moved to Seven Investment Management and LGT Vestra.

-2018 - Administration
+2018

 In October 2018, Greyfriars Asset Management entered into Administration, after a sell-off of some parts of the business.

-2019 - FSCS Claims for Greyfriars Asset Management
+• FSCS Claims For Greyfriars Asset Management

 The FSCS announced they would undertake investigating claims against Greyfriars Asset Management from Feb 2019 onwards.